Quickstart

 Setup Wizard

-The Setup Wizard will run automatically the first time you launch Sinfonia.
+The Setup Wizard will run automatically the first time you launch Sinfonia®.
 It will detect and allow you to select your MIDI input and audio output devices.
-For more information on the Setup Wizard, click here

-The first time you launch the program, you will see a screen with four windows:
+The first time you launch the program, you will see a layout with multiple facets.

-This is just a small subset of the available Sinfonia windows.
+This is just a small subset of the available Sinfonia® control and editing parameters.
 It's enough to get you going.
-It also illustrates one of the design principles: you will most likely use Sinfonia in an orchestra pit environment, often on a laptop with limited screen real-estate.
-The idea is to call upon windows only when you really need them and otherwise hide them so they don't clutter your screen.
+It also illustrates one of the design principles: you will most likely use Sinfonia® in an orchestra pit environment, often on a laptop with limited screen real-estate.
+The idea is to call upon windows and tabs only when you really need them and otherwise hide them so they don't clutter your screen.

 Basics